LaTroy Lewis: Michigan

 On February 21, 2022, Lewis began working as a graduate assistant at the University of Michigan.
 Lewis was part of the Michigan staff that won the National Championship in the 2023 season.

 Toledo

 On February 25, 2025, LaTroy Lewis was hired as the defensive line coach at the University of Toledo.

+Atlanta Falcons

+Lewis left Toledo on February 10, 2026 to accept a position as the assistant defensive line coach for the NFL's Atlanta Falcons, but was fired on February 27 amidst allegations of sexual assault during his time coaching at Michigan.